sbegueria/bibliometRics/README.md

 This document describes the main functionalities in the package, and how to do a bibliometric analysis with `bibliometRics`, including producing automatic pdf reports via `knitr`.

 First of all, make sure you installed the package by sourcing it (note that this is a working project, so no 'oficial' package has been created yet).
-You can download the source code from this [link]('bibliometRics.R').

 ```r